 What local, state and national organizations do you belong to?
 Can you get listed on their websites?

-Link building is a best-practice off-site SEO tactic.
+Link building tactics are a best-practice off-site SEO tactic.
 When you have a healthy link profile, Google recognizes your site as one worthy of trust and rewards you accordingly in rankings.
 Other ways in which you can get inbound links include being quoted in online news sources.
 You can monitor requests for information from reporters at HelpAReporter.com (often referred to as HARO), ProfNet and the like.
 Creating high-quality, relevant content is also key, which is why we referred to your blog as your linkable asset.
 When you provide content that people want to share, they often link to it.

 You can also write guest blog posts that allow you to link back to your own site.
 One strategy is to provide law-related news to sites intended for legal professionals.
 As an example to explore, there is AttorneyAtWork.com.
 This site has a nice DA of 54; if you decide to further investigate this opportunity, determine if the link to your site will be a follow link (what you want) or a no-follow (which isn’t what you want).
 You can also write for sites that don’t have attorneys as their audiences.
 Think about which of these blogs may have potential clients as readers and, if the site has a nice DA and will offer you a follow link, consider writing a post for them solely for the backlink benefits.